KeyanSong/431-2018/README.md

-## Information for prospective students not yet enrolled in the class [is at this link](https://github.com/THOMASELOVE/431-2018/blob/master/interest.md)
+## [Information for prospective students](https://github.com/THOMASELOVE/431-2018/blob/master/interest.md) not yet enrolled in the class.

 # 431-2018